Zdeněk Burian: Legacy

 Many Burian paintings have become celebrated images of palaeontology and palaeoanthropology.
 In his native Czech Republic, his paintings are considered national treasures.
-Although he never achieved quite the same level of international recognition, Burian is sometimes regarded as an European counterpart to Charles R. Knight and he is widely seen as another master in the field.
+Although he never achieved quite the same level of international recognition, Burian is sometimes regarded as a European counterpart to Charles R. Knight and he is widely seen as another master in the field.
 He is regarded as probably the most prolific painter of prehistoric life in twentieth-century Europe and one of the most influential palaeoartists.
 Particular palaeoartistic paintings by Burian that reached an iconic status and became widespread in the second half of the twentieth century include his Tyrannosaurus with Trachodon (1938), Brachiosaurus (1941), Iguanodon (1950), Brontosaurus (1950), and Tarbosaurus (1970).
 Burian's Brachiosaurus is one of the most widely used dinosaur paintings ever created.
 His Iguanodon painting has been referred to as "the most valuable work in the entire history of palaeoart".

 It is not known precisely how many paintings Burian produced over the course of his career since he himself never compiled a listing of his work.
-His palaeontological and palaeoanthropological paintings are thought to number between 500 and 800, and the total number of paintings (including on other subjects) range from anywhere between 1000 to 20,000.
+His palaeontological and palaeoanthropological paintings are thought to number between 500 and 800, and the total number of paintings (including on other subjects) range from anywhere between 1000 and 20,000.
 In total, Burian's artwork and illustrations have been published in over 500 books.
 He also illustrated approximately 500 short stories and painted around 600 book covers.
 Numerous exhibitions with Burian's artwork have been held in the Czech Republic, the largest of which was held in Prague Castle in 2005.

 Several of Burian's paintings and designs have been extensively copied by other artists.
 Some have even been used as the basis for merchandise, including toy designs.
 Burian's artwork was also influential when it came to depictions of dinosaurs and other prehistoric life in popular culture.
 Already in 1955, his designs served as the basis of the dinosaurs depicted in the Czech stop-motion film Journey to the Beginning of Time.
 It is possible that Burian's dinosaurs were among the inspirations for the original design of Godzilla.
 In 2015, Google Doodle commemorated his 110th birthday.

 One of the streets in Burian's home town of Kopřivnice is named after him.
 In 2000, the minor planet 7867 Burian was named after him.
 The first validly described dinosaur found in the Czech Republic was in 2017 named Burianosaurus augustai in honour of both Burian and Josef Augusta.